 Favourable demographics and consistent sizable gains in productivity continued to fuel prosperity into the sixties throughout the industrialized world.
 Between 1954 and 1967, Australia, Germany, Italy, Japan and Sweden suffered not a single year of recession.
 The transition to suburban living continued unabated.

-One result of the exuberant spending frenzy of the late 1950s was the growing elasticity of the boundaries of good taste.
-By the close of the decade many consumers from the upper classes to the materialism-renouncing members of the nascent Beat Generation began eschewing the more ostentatious flamboyance of the era, particularly in regard to automobiles.
+A consequence of the exuberant spending frenzy of the late 1950s was a growing elasticity of the boundaries of good taste.
+By the close of the decade many consumers, from the upper classes to the materialism-renouncing members of the nascent Beat Generation, began eschewing the more ostentatious flamboyance of the era; particularly in regard to automotive styling.
 Architectural critic Lewis Mumford referred to late ‘50s American cars as Little more than four-wheeled insults to men of good taste.